 - Keeping track of website uptime

-In all honesty, best managed WordPress hosting is for businesses with established websites who want their internal resources to focus on other tasks than to ensure that the WordPress websites are running smoothly.
+In all honesty, best-managed WordPress hosting is for businesses with established websites who want their internal resources to focus on other tasks than ensuring that the WordPress websites are running smoothly.

 The simplest way to describe managed WordPress hosting is as a VIP service that takes care of everything without you ever needing to raise a hand.